10 Blogging Mistakes Most Bloggers Make

 For most bloggers ads of any kind will rather tarnish their image than earn money.

-Over the years SEO 2.0 has turned too silent for a good blog.
 I’ve noticed that regular posting is best to build an engaged audience.
 Otherwise you have to rely on Google.

-You can do it once you established yourself like Brian Dean of Backlinko or you have to invest many dozens of hours per post to get there!
+Yet you have to invest many dozens of hours per post to get there!

 Weekly posts are the minimum to make people return of their own accord frequently.
-More than 5 in a week lead to cognitive overload.

-Many blogs these days blog less often and look more like static websites this way.
-They have to build an ad hoc audience each time they publish then.
+Many blogs these days publish far less often and look more like static websites this way.

 When not blogging regularly you lose attention.
 People start to forget about you.